 Australia is one of the driest places in the world, with some regions in South Australia only enjoying as much as 159mm of rainfall annually.
-If you happen to live in a typically arid region, then you’ll find landscaping to be a bit of a challenge.
+If you happen to live in a typically arid region, then you’ll find landscaping to be a bit of a challenge and require the help of Landscapers Sydney.
 After all, what plants are going to thrive when it’s hot and dry?

 Believe it or not, you don’t have to have sand and stones and no greenery.
 Some plants thrive in droughts and dry conditions that can form part of your outdoor paradise.
 Here are a few must-have plants for drought-ridden parts of Australia.

 Agave might not be the most vibrant garden plant, but for landscaping in areas with minimal rainfall, it ticks all the boxes.
 Agave has thick green foliage and roots that dig deep into the soil layers.
 These roots manage to scope out available water when you didn’t think there was any.
-The leaves are also sharp, but the plant is unusual, low care, and requires minimal to no watering.
+The leaves are also sharp, but the plant is unusual, low care, and requires minimal to no watering, which is why it is recommended by many landscapers.

 Fraser Island Apple